10 Home Exercises To Burn Belly Fat

 Burn: Stairs get the heart rate up fast, work your fine motor skills, and engage most major lower body muscles.
 Dash up a couple of flights (about 30 seconds), then jog back down.
 Repeat 5 times.

-Build: Swing hammers have you swinging a kettlebell, weighted ball, or dumbbell from one side of your torso, over your head, and to the floor on the other side (bend knees, straighten knees, bend again), is a great obliques move.
+Build: Swing hammers have you swinging a kettlebell, weighted ball, or dumbbell from one side of your torso, over your head, and to the floor on the other side (bend knees, straighten knees, bend again).
+It’s a great move for your obliques.
 Do 5 sets of 10 reps.

 Burn: Horizontal jumping jacks.
 Get in an extended push-ups position and jump feet apart and together, keeping your back straight and body in a straight line.
 45 seconds on, 15 seconds rest, 5 times.